The-Modular-Mind/oscelot/docs/Oscelot.md

 - Scrolling Rack's current view by mouse is interrupted by OSC'elot's list widget while hovered.
 As this behavior can be annoying all scrolling events are ignored if _Lock mapping slots_ is enabled.

 *`Ignore OSC devices`*:
-Skips any OSC device settings when loading a preset into OSC'elot, only settings mapping slots will be loaded.
+Skips any OSC device settings when loading a preset into OSC'elot, only mapping slots will be loaded.

 ### Additional features